Skip to content

 Quarterly cadence (mirrors the ADR-062 D5 secrets rotation).

-2. Re-wrap all workspace DEKs against the new key version (no payload re-encryption needed).
+2. Re-wrap all domain DEKs against the new key version (no payload re-encryption needed).

 3. Verify a sample of threads decrypts successfully.

-Old KMS key versions retained per the KMS retention policy for audit + emergency decrypt.
+Old master-key versions retained in Vault for audit + emergency decrypt.

 Disaster scenarios

-• DEK unwrap fails (KMS outage): workers fail closed; /health returns 503 (auth check fails on Spectral Agent paths).
-Wait for KMS recovery; verify with sample roundtrip.
+• DEK unwrap fails (Vault key unavailable): workers fail closed; /health returns 503 (auth check fails on Spectral Agent paths).
+Resolve Vault/pgsodium key access; verify with a sample roundtrip.

 See also